dellsystem/dellsystem.github.io/about.md

 questions -- not always accurately, but it was a great way to learn.

-I no longer run any phpBB boards, but I owe much of my current interest in computer science to the that community, which welcomed me aboard as a moderator -- and, later, as a member of the website team -- even though I was a clueless 15-year-old who had only just found out what Linux was.
+I no longer run any phpBB boards, but I owe much of my current interest in computer science to that community, which welcomed me aboard as a moderator -- and, later, as a member of the website team -- even though I was a clueless 15-year-old who had only just found out what Linux was.
 My early programming experiences consisted of modifying phpBB installations, which was probably not the best way to learn PHP, but I persevered and eventually discovered languages that are not PHP.

 In 2014, I graduated from McGill University with a Bachelor of Science in Mathematics and Computer Science.
-I still make cheesy and terrible websites on occasion, like when I registered the domain howdoi.land to show a perpetually flying martlet using CSS animations (still one of my proudest accomplishments).
+I still make cheesy and terrible websites on occasion, like when I [registered the domain howdoi.land to show a perpetually flying martlet using CSS animations][howdoi.land] (still one of my proudest accomplishments).
 My primary occupation these days, though, is building the core technology for [Macromeasures], so I haven't animated any martlets in a while.

 Feel free to email me at my gmail account or send me a message on Twitter [@dellsystem][twitter] if you want to get in touch.